YuBlum/stark-lang/README.md

 ```

 ### Tags numeric representation
 Unions tags are just integers IDs.
-The first tag defaults to 0 and each subsequent tag incremeant by 1 automatically.
+The first tag defaults to 0 and each subsequent tag increment by 1 automatically.

 It's possible to set the tag value manually:
 ```py